sourcehut-mirrors/chawan/lib/monoucha0/doc/manual.md

   return ok(res)
 ```

-However, it is usually more efficient (and simpler) to immediately log
-exceptions than to pass them around as a Result.
+This is less efficient than immediately logging the exception message.

 ## Registering objects

-So far we have talked about running JS code and getting its result, which is
+So far we have talked about running JS code and getting its result,
-nice, but not enough for most use cases.
-If you are embedding QuickJS, you
+which is not enough for most use cases.
+If you are embedding QuickJS,
-probably want some sort of interoperability between JS and Nim code.
+you probably want some sort of interoperability between JS and Nim code.

 In JavaScript, all objects are passed *by reference*.
-Monoucha allows you to
+Monoucha allows
-transparently use Nim object references in JS, provided you register their
+you to transparently use Nim object references in JS, provided you
-interface first.
+register their type interface first.

 ### registerType: registering type interfaces